-Utilizing the art of puppetry, Les Passees Kid’s on the Block seeks to educate, inspire, and celebrate the unique qualities of young people across the Mid-South.
+Through the art of puppetry, Les Passees Kids on the Block seeks to educate, celebrate individuality, and inspire young people within our community

-Kids Teaching Kids Through the Power of Puppetry: Step into a performance by the Les Passees Kids on the Block, it is quickly apparent that these puppet voices resonate with their youth based audience.
-The child-sized puppets talk about their hopes and dreams and let their personalities show while they air their troubles: social issues that affect today’s children.
-Their frank dialog is part of a proven national program to teach about resolving conflict and combating peer pressure.
+Stepping into a performance by the Les Passees Kids on the Block, it is quickly apparent that these puppet voices resonate with their youth based audience.
+The child-sized puppets talk about their hopes and dreams and let their personalities show while they air their troubles and discuss social issues that affect today’s children.
+Their frank dialogue is part of a proven national program to educate young people about resolving conflicts and combating peer pressures.

 The secret to the success of the Les Passees Kids On The Block is its ability to establish kid-to-kid relationships.
 Kids feel comfortable sharing their feelings and fears with the puppet-peers.
 The program concludes with a question and answer session.
 Students ask questions like “What is it like to be blind?
 How can I say ‘no’ to alcohol and still be considered ‘cool’?”
 Professionally trained puppeteers are prepared to answer the student’s questions in a way that will give them the facts to make good life choices.
 The goal is to empower children so that they will never have to face the consequences of the issues addressed.